How to Fix the SSH "Connection Refused" Error

 The output shows a stable network connection between the machine and the server.

 Note: While you can SSH into a remote system using password authentication, experts recommend switching to public key authentication (passwordless SSH login).
-If you want to set up public key authentication, refer to How To Set Up Passwordless SSH Login.
+If you want to set up public key authentication, refer to How to Set Up Passwordless SSH Login.

 Cause 4: SSH Service Is Down